 MUSIC THAT IS LOUD: Loud music may be used to mask other unlawful activities.
 If you hear loud music covering the cry of a screaming person, immediately call the Sheriff's Office.

-UNUSUAL SOUNDS: If you hear some unusual sounds, you should determine the location, source and nature of the sounds, and if you are suspicious, immediately call the Sheriff's Office.
+UNUSUAL SOUNDS: If you hear some unusual sounds, you should suspicious, immediately call the Sheriff's Office.